-I heard a shout from up the hall and glanced over to a group of boys welcoming the blonde-haired boy into the group, smiling and clapping him on the back.
+After a moment, I heard a shout from up the hall and looked towards a group of boys wearing navy blazers.
+They were welcoming the blonde-haired boy into the group, smiling and clapping him on the back.
 They laughed as he spoke and turned around to point in my direction.
-He must have been recounting the incident.
+I guessed, he must have been recounting the incident.

-I jumped as someone tapped me on the shoulder, and spun around.
+I jumped as someone tapped me on the shoulder, and I spun around.

-The girl was a little taller than me with her golden-brown, frizzy head of hair.
+The girl looked a little taller than me from her golden-brown, frizzy head of hair.
 Her earrings, coloured brightly, hung down on either side of her face.
 She had musty green eyes and golden freckles across her button nose.
 She was smiling, her shiny pink lips turned towards her cheeks.